Jquijioc/212Project1/README.md

 Each line starts with the category name, such as Labs, followed by the grade for Lab 1, then Lab 2, etc.
 The lines should be input in the order of Labs, Assignments, Projects, and then Final.

-### **Warning**
+### **Warning!**

-The user must fill any missing grades with a zero or else the program will not work.
-An example of a working data file below:
+The user must fill any currently missing grades with a 0 or the program will not properly read in and weight grades.
+An example of a working data file can be read below:

 ![datafile](https://github.com/Jquijioc/212Project1/blob/main/samplePics/ExampleData.jpg)